ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 Alternately, leaving out the `deleted` parameter will not allow you to check if the source document was deleted and will trigger the command regardless of whether the source document was deleted.

-* This means that if `return` is `true` and
+* This means that if the method returns `true` and
   if a source document was updated, but not deleted,
   it will be deleted in the destination before the updated document with an incremented ID is loaded to replace the previous one.
-   * If the source document was deleted, the destination will also be deleted and there will be no replacement.
+   * If the source document was deleted, the destination will also be deleted.
-* If `return` is `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
+* If the method returns `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
   The number at the end of the ID will automatically increment with every new version.
    * If the document was deleted from the source, the set of old versions of the document will remain in the destination